Community Standards

 Student Forum

-The program board is responsible for the majority of programs on campus.
-It is made up of several committees including traditional programs, innovative ideas, cultural events, publicity and promotions, and intellectual programs.
-All of these committees are led by a student president and treasurer.
-The program board is advised by the Assistant Director of Student Activities.
+ACE is responsible for planning and coordinating late-night, weekend programming each week of the academic term, occurring either on Friday or Saturday nights.
+Their mission is to execute traditional programs, innovative ideas, cultural events, publicity and promotions, and intellectual programs.
+ACE is advised by the Assistant Director of Student Activities.

 Organizational Misconduct